A Dynamic Energy Mix

 to marginal as recently the late 1990's.
 The availability of abundant, inexpensive domestic natural

-gas will be a welcome injection into the United States economy.
+gas and oil has been a welcome injection into the United States economy.

 Contributor: Hobart King